sangmokhan/sangmokhan.github.io/index.md

 I am an M.S. student in Mechanical Engineering at [ETH Zurich](https://mavt.ethz.ch).
 Previously, I obtained a B.S. in Mechanical Engineering from [The University of Melbourne](https://eng.unimelb.edu.au).

-I am currently conducting my master's thesis at the [Laboratory for Simulation and Modeling](https://www.psi.ch/en/lsm/cfd-group), Paul Scherrer Institute.
+I am currently working on my master's thesis at the [Laboratory for Simulation and Modeling](https://www.psi.ch/en/lsm/cfd-group), Paul Scherrer Institute.

 ## Research interests

-I am interested in interdisciplinary research centered around fluid mechanics, including wall-bounded turbulence, bluff body aerodynamics, and particle-laden flows.
-By performing high-fidelity numerical simulations, I aim to improve our understanding of the physical mechanisms of turbulence in various engineering applications.
+I am interested in interdisciplinary research centered around fluid mechanics, including wall-bounded turbulence, multiphase flows, and bluff body aerodynamics.
+Through high-fidelity numerical simulations, I aim to advance our understanding of the physical mechanisms underlying turbulence in nature and engineering applications.

 <!-- Outside fluid mechanics, I am also interested in statistics, especially in probability density estimation.
 I worked with [Daniel Meyer](https://ifd.ethz.ch/people/person-detail.OTM2MDU=.TGlzdC80NzkwLDEwMTQwMjU1NDg=.html) at the [Institute of Fluid Dynamics](https://ifd.ethz.ch), ETH Zurich, on developing a smooth and adaptive density estimator in uni- and bivariate probability spaces based on the distribution element tree method.